danielabar/meblog/src/markdown/rails-kafka-consumer.md

       service = UpdateProductInventoryService.new(message.payload)
       handle_service_errors(message, service.errors) unless service.process

-      # Mark this message as consumed so in the event of a crash/restart,
+      # Commit this message's offset, so in the event of a crash/restart,
       # it will not be consumed again.
       mark_as_consumed
     end